wrxck/mattata/README.md

 # Mattata

 Mattata is a extensible Lua powered engine to control your telegram bot based on plugins.
+And this is a fork willing to keep the project alive.
+No idea what happened with the original author =T.

 ## Getting started